rwieruch/blog_robinwieruch_content/gentle-introduction-higher-order-components.md

 Now, let's slow down and let me explain what's happening in `withTodosNull`.

 Basically the `withTodosNull` function is a higher order function.
 It takes an input and returns another function.
 Since we use it in the context of React, we can call it a higher order component.
 Because it takes a `Component` as input and returns another `Component`.
 We don't return another `Component` yet, but we will do later on.
 In this case it will return a functional stateless component, but it could return a ES6 class component as well.
 Depending on your use case you can use different component types.
-Yet a functional stateless component is sufficient for the sake of conditonal rendering.
-When you would need access to `this.state` or React lifecylce methods, you could return an ES6 class component.
+Yet a functional stateless component is sufficient for the sake of conditional rendering.
+When you would need access to `this.state` or React lifecycle methods, you could return an ES6 class component.

 As mentioned, the **enhanced component** doesn't render anything.
 Let's add the rendered output of the enhanced component.